 The Beesource Beekeeping site was originally based on a “discussion board” engine called UBB (the Ultimate Bulletin Board) using cgi scripting, and flat text files on the web server.
 In 2007, this older technology was replaced with vBulletin which uses current open source PHP and mySQL technology.
 Brother Randy’s firm, STA Digital handled the conversion from the old to the new as well as the web hosting environment change from Windows to Linux.

 Even with the healthy growing site traffic and membership over the years, Barry has still been able to keep the site “FREE” for anyone.
-A few years ago, at the insistence of Beesource Beekeeping members, Barry began accepting “donations” to help defray the costs of providing this state-of-the-art online beekeeping community.
+Several years after its inception, at the insistence of Beesource Beekeeping members, Barry began accepting “donations” to help defray the costs of providing this state-of-the-art online beekeeping community.
 In 2008, Beesource also added Google Adsense advertising and forum sponsorships to help generate revenue for further beekeeping site development and maintenance.